0%

 Zambia | 14.8% |

-According to the most recent data, the number one country may surprise many - Papua New Guinea.
-Approximately 29.5% of residents of this Pacific nation have used cannabis in the previous year.
-They’re followed closely by Canada, with 27%, and the island nation of Palau, with 24.2%.
-The United States comes in fourth place, with more than one in five Americans (21.9%) using pot in the previous year.
-That places the United States and Canada above the usage rates of many other Western nations, like the United Kingdom, which has just 7% reported use in the past year, France with 11%, and Germany with just over 7%.
+The United States comes in fourth place, with more than one in five Americans (21.9%) using pot in the year 2020.
+That places the United States and Canada above the usage rates of many other Western nations, such as the United Kingdom, which has just 7.6% reported use for the year 2023, France with 10.6% as of 2021, and Germany with 8.8% as of 2021.

 Asian nations have among the lowest cannabis use rates, with China, Japan, Hong Kong, Vietnam, South Korea, and Taiwan all reporting less than half a percent of residents using the drug annually.
 Singapore reports a rate of zero, likely a reflection of the country’s drug laws, which are among the world’s strictest.
 The same goes for many Middle Eastern nations like Saudi Arabia (0.3%), Iran (0.58%), and Qatar (0.1%.)
-Countries in Africa have relatively high cannabis usage, with three countries - Ghana (21.5%), Nigeria (19.4%), and Zambia (14.8) - in the global top ten.
+Countries in Africa have relatively high cannabis usage, with three countries - Ghana (21.5% as of 1998), Nigeria (19.4% as of 2019), and Zambia (14.8 as of 2019) - in the global top ten.

 To be sure, it’s always wise to view data on cannabis or other drug use with a skeptical eye.
 Information can vary in its recency, and drug users may be reluctant to reveal an illegal or discouraged habit to a survey, even given anonymously.
-Still, it shows cannabis can be found almost all around the globe - though how frequently it’s used can vary quite a bit.
+Still, cannabis seems to be found almost all around the globe - though how frequently it’s used can vary quite a bit.